ilugovoy/zabbix_email_html_templates/README.md

        - *your_company_resolve_template*: `Resolved in {EVENT.DURATION}: {EVENT.NAME}`
        - *your_company_problem_update_template*: `Updated problem in {EVENT.AGE}: {EVENT.NAME}`

-4. To display Uptime in the template, you need to create a dependent item from `system.uptime` and configure preprocessing.
+4. To display Uptime in the templates v1, you need to create a dependent item from `system.uptime` and configure preprocessing.
    ![Update Template](img/dependend_item.png)

    ![Update Template](img/preprocessing.png)